yesnik/symfony-guides/api_platform.md

 ## Operations

-API Platform provides 5 operations for us.
+API Platform provides 5 operations for the resource by default.
 We can enable only required operations.

-Edit `/src/Entity/CheeseListing.php`:
+Edit `/src/Entity/User.php`:

 ```php
 use ApiPlatform\Metadata\ApiResource;